 Contact us if you have any further questions about your attendance.

 It is not required that you bring money any money with you to TechOlympics, but you may want to bring a small amount of cash for a concession stand staffed by the Millennium during certain parts of the event.
 All meals are included in your registration fee and bagged snacks, water, and soda are available throughout the conference free of charge as well.
 We do not recommend bringing more than $30 with you to TechOlympics.

-We do not encourage you to bring your laptop, gaming system, or any other electronic device, other than your cell phone.
-We provide laptops for use in competitions and breakout sessions and a personal computer is not needed at any time throughout the event.
-If you do bring a laptop or other electronic device, INTERalliance and TechOlympics assumes no liability for any devices lost, stolen, or damaged during the conference.
+You may bring your laptop and cell phone but you may not bring a gaming system or any other electronic device.
+We provide laptops for use in most competitions and breakout sessions, however, there are some competitions that may ask you to provide your own device.
+Be sure to note this when signing up for the competitions.
+If you do bring a laptop or other electronic device, INTERalliance and TechOlympics assume no liability for any devices lost, stolen, or damaged during the conference.

 No. Parents are not permitted to attend TechOlympics, except when dropping you off or picking you up.
 We have limited space at the Millennium for the 550+ students and 400+ volunteers and faculty members who attend the conference.
 We are happy to answer any of your parents’ questions at [email protected].

-No. You must sit with them at General Assemblies.
+No. You must sit with your school at General Assemblies.
 However, you will select most of your own conference schedule.
 You can participate in the same competitions as your friends, attend the same breakouts, or relax in the Student Lounge.